sdball/printable-ascii/README.md

 ```
 $ printable-ascii --binary-digits --json --compact
-["0","1"]
+["01"]
 ```

 This can be used for all sorts of fun output.
-Like random HEX colors
+Like random HEX colors.

 ```
 $ printable-ascii --hex-digits --random 6 --compact
-FADD5A%
+FADD5A

 $ printable-ascii --hex-digits --random 6 --compact
-341349%
+341349

 $ printable-ascii --hex-digits --random 6 --compact
-B033A5%
+B033A5
 ```

+That same output is also available as a shortcut `--hex-color`

 ## Start and End